ISSN (Online): 2756-4185

 Bottom left: The iconic symbols represent the vast range and usage scopes of the disciplines in the health sciences.

 It is the policy of CJHS that all manuscripts submitted for publication are reports from original research.
 Authors are required to state that the manuscript submitted or one substantially the same has not been published, is neither concurrently under review for publication nor will be published elsewhere.
 In all submissions on experimental research involving humans, CJHS requires authors to state that informed consent was obtained from patients or their parents or guardians and that clinical studies has been cleared by the Ethnical Review Committee of the author’s institution and any other relevant health authority.
 Protocols and guidelines for the conduct of research on animals must conform to international standard.
 Statements, views and opinions in manuscripts, communications and advertisements in CJHS represent those of authors or advertisers and who therefore absolutely accept responsibility or liability for such opinions and views and endorse any such products or services.

-The Calabar Journal of Health Sciences is committed to meeting and upholding the standards of ethical behavior at all stages of the publication process.
-We follow closely the industry associations, such as the Committee on Publication Ethics (COPE), International Committee of Medical Journal Editors (ICMJE) and World Association of Medical Editors (WAME), that set standards and provide guidelines for best practices in order to meet these requirements.
-For a summary of our specific policies regarding duplicate publication, conflicts of interest, patient consent, etc., please visit our Ethical Guidelines section
+The Calabar Journal of Health Sciences (CJHS) is committed to meeting and upholding ethical guidelines at all stages of the publication process.
+We follow the industry associations, such as the Committee on Publication Ethics (COPE), International Committee of Medical Journal Editors (ICMJE), and World Association of Medical Editors (WAME), that set standards and provide guidelines for best practices to meet these requirements.
+For a summary of our specific policies regarding duplicate publication, conflicts of interest, patient consent, etc., please visit our Ethical Guidelines Section.

 The journal uses plagiarism check software (iThenticate) on the Editor’s and Reviewer’s panel in the manuscript management system which is used to check and control Plagiarism for each article.
 Any manuscript, that is found to have plagiarism is rejected.